 1 large shallot, diced

-2 tbsp fresh rosemary, chopped
+2 tbsp fresh rosemary or thyme, chopped

 1 cup white wine

 1 cup chicken stock

 1/2 cup cream